 2017 Child Support Table Look-up

-This version of the Child Support Table Look-up (online look-up) is based on updated Federal Child Support Tables that do not take effect until November 22, 2017.
-You may use it to calculate a child support amount for a period from that date onward, but use the 2011 Child Support Table Look-up to calculate a child support amount for a period before that date.
+This version of the Child Support Table Look-up (online look-up) is based on updated Federal Child Support Tables that came into effect on November 22, 2017.
+You may use it to calculate a child support amount for a period from that date onward.
+Use the 2011 Child Support Table Look-up to calculate a child support amount for a period before that date.

 Important Tips for Using the Table Look-up